emiliasato/ecommerce-analysis/README.md

 - The product volume in itself does not seem to have a big impact on the review score, but the impact is still slightly negative.
 - The `wait_time` has a huge negative impact on the review_score, consistent to our previous analysis.

+Q. What happens if we remove the worst performing sellers?